 - we may not be able to consider an application for funding that you (or your related company or other entity) may make to us or correspond with you in relation to that application;

-- we may not be able to provide you with information about the funding or grants that may be available to you (or to your related company or other entity);
+- we may not be able to provide you with information about the funding that may be available to you (or to your related company or other entity);

 - if you lodge a complaint or make an allegation of misconduct but do not provide your contact details, we may be unable to contact you to keep you informed of the progress of our investigation (although we will nevertheless investigate your allegation to the extent we are able to do so); or